alga-hopf/special-vogan/README.md

-## Special Vogan diagrams

 In this project we want to present a combinatorial property of Vogan diagrams which may be studied directly and by deep learning techniques.
-Let $\mathfrak{g}$ be a real semisimple Lie algebra of rank $\ell$ with Vogan diagram having indices of painted nodes $P$ and set of positive roots $\Delta^+$.
+Let $\mathfrak{g}$ be a real semisimple Lie algebra of rank $\ell$ with Vogan diagram having indices of painted nodes $$P$$ and set of positive roots $\Delta^+$.
 Let $\{\gamma_1,\ldots,\gamma_{\ell}\}$ be the set of simple roots and $\{\varphi_1,\ldots,\varphi_{\ell}\}$ be the set of fundamental dominant weights.
 We assign to each root $\alpha$ a